IKIAM-NPLab/Amazonia_Honey/HS_GCMS_Spectral_Deconvolution.md

                         avoid.processing.mz = c(30:69,73:75,147:149))
 ```

-Parallel processing: Adjusts the number of "workers" with the equipped cores of the pc.
+To run the parallel processing is necesary to use the the package "future" (reminder: Adjusts the number of "workers" with the equipped cores of the pc.)

 ``` r
 plan(future::multisession,